Bed Bug Treatment Cost: 2026 Prices by Method

 | Guarantee | None | 30 to 90 day warranties typical |

 Bottom line: Professional treatment is strongly recommended for confirmed bed bug infestations.
 DIY approaches frequently fail because consumer products cannot penetrate the deep crevices where bed bugs hide, and most sprays do not kill eggs.
 Failed DIY attempts allow the infestation to spread, increasing the eventual professional treatment cost.
+For a complete treatment walkthrough, see our guide to getting rid of bed bugs.

 How to Save on Bed Bug Treatment